HGustavs/LenaSYS/DuggaSys/microservices/endpointDirectory/newMDStructureTest.md

 Testing a third line

 ## Input Parameters
-- userID
+- Parameter: userID
-   - int
+   - Type: int
-   - This parameter is used for this
+   - Description: This parameter is used for this

-- otherParam
+- Parameter: otherParam
-   - String
+   - Type: String
-   - This parameter is used for something else
+   - Description: This parameter is used for something else

 ## Calling Methods
 POST